Springfield (toponym)

 US States and territories with one or more populated places named Springfield.

 Springfield is a famously common place-name in the English-speaking world, especially in the United States.
 According to the U.S. Geological Survey there are currently 93 populated places named Springfield in the United States.
 Database studies reveal that there are several more common U.S. place-names than Springfield, including Fairview and Midway.
-The name "Springfield" is common in Britain and Ireland: two examples being on the outskirts of Shrewsbury, Shropshire, and one located within the borough of Wigan, close to the town center.

 History

-Historically, the first American place named Springfield was Springfield, Massachusetts, founded in 1636 by William Pynchon, an early American colonist.
+Historically, the first American place named Springfield was Springfield, Massachusetts, founded in 1636 by William Pynchon, an English colonist.
 Pynchon named Springfield after his hometown in England, Springfield, Essex.
 Springfield, Massachusetts, became nationally important in 1777, when George Washington founded the United States' National Armory at Springfield.
 During the 19th century, Springfield became one of the world's leading centers of the Industrial Revolution, pioneering advances in interchangeable parts.
 Springfield, Illinois and Springfield, Missouri, among other American cities and towns named Springfield, were named after Springfield, Massachusetts.

 Major centers

 As of the 2020 census, Springfield, Missouri, and Springfield, Massachusetts, were the world's most populous cities named Springfield, with 169,176 and 155,929 residents, respectively.
 Springfield, Illinois, the one-time home of Abraham Lincoln, is the only U.S. state capital with the name.
 As of 2020, it had a population of 114,394.

-In the United States, there are four Springfield Metropolitan Statistical Areas in Illinois, Massachusetts, Missouri and Ohio.
+In the United States, there are four Springfield Metropolitan Statistical Areas, located in Illinois, Massachusetts, Missouri and Ohio.
 As of the 2020 census, the most populous was the one in Massachusetts, which had 699,162 residents.